Since 2013, Bombas customers have helped donate over

 Donation products are offered in a range of styles and sizes to offer a comfortable fit.

-In addition to donating our specially-designed clothing items, we also donate unique collections that meet specific functional needs.
+In addition to donating our thoughtfully-designed clothing items, we also donate unique collections that meet specific functional needs.

-We donate our Hex Tec Performance running socks to organizations that help people find community around the sport of running.
+• We donate our running socks to organizations that help people find community around the sport of running.

-Most recently, we worked with our partners at Global Empowerment Mission (GEM) to donate over 219,390 units of socks and underwear, in a range of sizes and styles, to help support humanitarian relief efforts in Ukraine.
+• We work with partners who support humanitarian relief efforts like Global Empowerment Mission (GEM), who helped us to distribute over 219,390 pairs of socks and underwear, in a range of sizes and styles, to relief efforts in Ukraine.

-Your purchase with Bombas kickstarts an Infrastructure of Giving that gets products in the hands of Giving Partners.
+Your purchase with Bombas kickstarts an Infrastructure of Giving that gets products in the hands of Giving Partner Organizations: the organizations that support the needs of individuals in their communities facing homelessness.

-We Plan: We take the following steps to ensure the right donation items reach the right Giving Partner at the right time.
+We take the following steps to ensure the right donation items reach the right Giving Partner Organizations at the right time.

 WE BUY MATERIALS: